johnalupton/py_load_balancer/readme.md

 1. The design is scalable and needs no locks dues to the use of FIFO queues

-2. The system can be parallelised this with more `Workers`, more `Requester`s/work generators but this is not necessary: It will work with one `Worker` and one `Requester`: Parallelism is not necessary.
+2. The system can be parallelised with more `Workers`, more `Requester`s/work generators but this is not necessary: It will work with one `Worker` and one `Requester`: Parallelism is not necessary.

 3. It therefor follows that you can dynamically add (more, more powerful)/remove (costly, redundant) resources

-4. Any of the `Queue`s could be replaced with a network implementation (Python, ZeroMQ etc) and move to a distributed microservices architecture.
+4. Any of the `Queue`s could be replaced with a network implementation (Python remote managers, ZeroMQ, Redis etc) and move to a distributed microservices architecture.

 ## Issues

-1. Workign with Python - not great for parallel, parallelism not cheap so the approach if using Python needs to be a good fit for the problem: [useful link here](https://stackoverflow.com/a/52076791/10016858)
+1. Working with Python - not great for parallel processes, and parallelism not cheap so the approach of using Python needs to be a good fit for the problem: [useful link here](https://stackoverflow.com/a/52076791/10016858).
+I think this emphasises the benefits of `Go` and if I were doing this in a live situation, I would most likely use `Go` or `Rust` as "the right tool for the job" rather than dogmatically using a single language - and benchmark this against AWS.